How can I request a new patient appointment?

 Does Dr. Settle have evening and weekend hours?

-No. Appointments are available Monday through Thursday from 8-5.
-Sometimes Friday appointments are available during a short work week.
+No. Appointments are available Monday through Friday during business hours.

 Does Dr. Settle treat children?